italia/eudi-wallet-it-docs/docs/en/trust.rst

 Wallet Instance Attestation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Wallet Provider issues a Wallet Instance Attestation, certifying the operational status of its Wallet Instances, including one of their public keys.
+The Wallet Provider issues the Wallet Instance Attestation, certifying the operational status of its Wallet Instances and including one of their public keys.

 The Wallet Instance Attestation contains the Trust Chain that attests the validity for its issuer (Wallet Provider).

 The Wallet Instance presents its Wallet Instance Attestation within the signed request during the PID issuance phase, containing the Trust Chain related to the Wallet Provider.
-The PID Provider issues a PID for the public key contained in the Wallet Instance Attestation, producing the Holder Key Binding within the issued PID.
+The PID Provider issues a PID including the public key contained in the Wallet Instance Attestation, this produces the Holder Key Binding within the issued PID.

 Trust Chain
 ^^^^^^^^^^^^^^^

 The Trust Chain is a sequence of verified statements that validates a participant's compliance with the Federation.
-It has an expiration date, beyond which it MUST be renewed to obtain updated metadata.
-The expiration date of the Trust Chain is determined by the earliest expiration date among all the expiration dates contained in the statements.
+It has an expiration date time, beyond which it MUST be renewed to obtain the fresh and updated metadata.
+The expiration date of the Trust Chain is determined by the earliest expiration timestamp among all the expiration timestamp contained in the statements.
 No Entity can force the expiration date of the Trust Chain to be higher than the one configured by the Trust Anchor.

 Below is an abstract representation of a Trust Chain.